SEO vs. Social Media. Which Is Best for Your Marketing?

 - Keeping that in mind, you should pay attention to the search engines actual ability to help represent the industry that you serve within.

-- It also is the longer-term marketing strategy.
+- It also is a longer-term marketing strategy.
 If you are running a freelance business or you have a start-up that you need to get off the ground, SEO can be a bit of a failure.

 - It takes so long to start seeing results with that many people will be in mountains of debt covering costs until you start to properly rank on the search engines.